-For more than a century the caboose was a fixture at the end of every freight train in America.
-Along with its vanished cousin the steam locomotive, the caboose evokes memories of the golden age of railroading.
+For more than a century the bright red caboose was a fixture at the end of every freight train in America.
+Along with its vanished cousin, the steam locomotive, the caboose evokes memories of the golden age of railroading.

-In those days the caboose usually had a conductor, a head brakeman, and a rear brakeman.
-I patiently waited for the freight cars to clear the street because I knew that at the end there would be a caboose with colorful messages painted on it, and perhaps, a friendly railroader that might wave back.
+In those days the caboose usually carried a conductor, and a brakeman.
+I patiently waited for the freight cars to clear the street because I knew that at the end there would be a caboose with colorful messages painted on it.
+Maybe, even, the “radio equipped” lightning stripe style logo on the caboose, promoting the newly emerging two-way radio technology!
+And, perhaps, there would be a friendly railroader that might wave back.